metreeca/metreeca-core/docs/how-to/interact-with-ldp-apis.md

 ---
-title:	    Interacting with Model‑Driven Linked Data REST APIs
+title:	        How-To Interact with Model‑Driven Linked Data REST APIs
 excerpt:        Hands-on guided tour of model-driven linked data REST APIs features
+redirect_from: /tutorials/linked-data-interaction
 ---

 This example-driven tutorial introduces the main client-facing features of the Metreeca/Link model-driven linked data framework.
 Basic familiarity with [linked data](https://www.w3.org/standards/semanticweb/data) concepts and [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) APIs is required.

 In the following sections you will learn how to interact with REST APIs published with the framework, leveraging automatic model-driven fine-grained role‑based read/write access control,  faceted search and incoming data validation.

-In the tutorial we will work with the linked data server developed in the  [publishing tutorial](linked-data-publishing.md), using a semantic version of the [BIRT](http://www.eclipse.org/birt/phoenix/db/) sample dataset, cross-linked to [GeoNames](http://www.geonames.org/) entities for cities and countries.
+In the tutorial we will work with the linked data server developed in the  [publishing tutorial](publish-ldp-apis), using a semantic version of the [BIRT](http://www.eclipse.org/birt/phoenix/db/) sample dataset, cross-linked to [GeoNames](http://www.geonames.org/) entities for cities and countries.
 The BIRT sample is a typical business database, containing tables such as *offices*, *customers*, *products*, *orders*, *order lines*, … for *Classic Models*, a fictional world-wide retailer of scale toy models.
 Before moving on you may want to familiarize yourself with it walking through the [search and analysis tutorial](https://metreeca.github.io/self/tutorials/search-and-analysis/) of the [Metreeca/Self](https://github.com/metreeca/self) self-service linked data search and analysis tool, which works on the same data.

 We will walk through the REST API interaction process focusing on the task of consuming the [Product](https://demo.metreeca.com/apps/self/#endpoint=https://demo.metreeca.com/sparql&collection=https://demo.metreeca.com/terms#Product) catalog as a [Linked Data Platform](https://www.w3.org/TR/ldp-primer/) (LDP) Basic Container.